madees/dbaudio-DS100-Chataigne-Module/README.md

 - coordinateMappingSourcePositionXY(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with DS100 cartesian XY standard limits (0,0)-(1,1)

-- coordinateMappingSourcePosition2DCartesian(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Chataigne Point2D axis (center @(0.5,0.5), limits (-1,-1)-(1,1)), output to standard DS100 coordinates.
+- coordinateMappingSourcePosition2DCartesian(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Chataigne Point2D axis ( limits (-1,-1)-(1,1)), output to default DS100 coordinate mapping, center (0,0) from Chataigne will be @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).

-- coordinateMappingSourcePosition2DPolar(mapping, object, azimuth, distance) : set a specific sound object position in a specified coordinate mapping, in polar coordinates (azimuth,distance), with center @(0.5,0.5). azimuth & distance are floats, range 0-1, output to standard DS100 coordinates.
+- coordinateMappingSourcePosition2DPolar(mapping, object, azimuth, distance) : set a specific sound object position in a specified coordinate mapping, in polar coordinates (azimuth,distance), azimuth & distance are floats, range 0-1, output to default DS100 coordinate mapping with center @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).

 - reverbSendGain(object, gain) : set the EnSpace reverb level send for a specific object